statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 2.2 Ships shall be provided with a ship-specific emergency towing procedure.
 Such a procedure shall be carried aboard the ship for use in emergency situations and shall be based on existing arrangements and equipment available on board the ship.

-2.3 The procedure<sup> 2) Refer to the Guidelines for owners/operators on preparing emergency towing procedures (MSC.1/Circ.1255). </sup> shall include:
+2.3 The procedure shall include:

 .1 drawings of fore and aft deck showing possible emergency towing arrangements;